nxskok/flashcards/README.md

 <!-- badges: end -->

-The goal of flashcards is to bring some Hebrew into my daily R work.
-All these words are gathered on the job, so they tend to be related to data science / fraud / e-commerce / programming.
+The goal of flashcards is to test my Welsh vocabulary.

 ## Installation